gridonic/coding/guidelines/css/README.md

 1. Property declarations

-    List all standard property declarations, anything that isn't an `@include` or a nested selector.
+    List all standard property declarations, anything that isn’t an `@include` or a nested selector.

     ```scss
     .btn {